-- As long as there is no-stop time left, the symbol will not be shown. - If you are at a depth deeper than the next level or deco stop, the wave symbol with the upwards arrow will be shown.
+- As long as there is no-stop time left, the symbol will not be shown. - If the diver is at a depth deeper than the next level or deco stop, the wave symbol with the upwards arrow will be shown.

-• If you are at the correct depth for the level or deco stop, the wave symbol with both upwards and downwards arrows will be shown.
+• If the diver is at the correct depth for the level or deco stop, the wave symbol with both upwards and downwards arrows will be shown.

-• If you are at a depth shallower than the next level or deco stop, the wave symbol with the downwards arrow will be shown.
+• If the diver is at a depth shallower than the next level or deco stop, the wave symbol with the downwards arrow will be shown.